CSCfi/docker-keystone-swift/README.md

     curl -H 'X-Storage-User: test:tester' -H 'X-Storage-Pass: testing' http://127.0.0.1:8080/auth/v1.0

-## S3 API
+### S3 API

-This image also comes with S3 API enabled.
-To use it, generate credentials and use them to authenticate against the S3 API.
+To use S3, generate credentials and use them to authenticate against the S3 API.
 Below is an example using the credentials with [`s3cmd`](https://github.com/s3tools/s3cmd).

-The swift <-> S3 compatibility has its [limitations described here](https://docs.openstack.org/swift/latest/s3_compat.html).

 1. Create credentials
 ```bash